NextTerm 2025 Courses

 Mostly day trips, with one to two nights of travel; Minimal cost to families

-Locations: The Hun School, Cape May, Shark River, Musconetcong River
+Locations: The Hun School, Cape May, and Hawk Mountain, PA

-Curricular Focus: Astronomy • Technology • Business • History
+Curricular Focus: Math • Engineering • Computer Science • Physics

 Bittersweet Sustainability: Our Love of Chocolate

 What will students do in this course?
-The adventure begins with a virtual visit to a tropical chocolate farm to learn about the growth and harvesting of cacao beans, speak with farmers over zoom, and try the cacao fruit.
-The classroom transforms into a chocolate laboratory, where students will conduct taste testing sessions, learning to identify nuances in flavors and textures.
+The classroom will transform into a chocolate laboratory, where students will conduct in-depth taste testing sessions, learning to identify nuances in flavors and textures.
 Students will visit local chocolate shops, gaining insights into the intricacies of chocolate business and marketing, and how these sweet confections find their way to consumers.
 There will be an overnight trip to Hershey, Pennsylvania, where students will tour the iconic Hershey Factory.

 What will students learn in this course?
 Students will gain a deep understanding of the historical origins of chocolate, its implications in ethical issues pertaining to sustainable environments and communities, and its evolution over time.
 They will explore the economics of the chocolate industry, from cacao farming and production to marketing and consumer demand, and will develop an appreciation for the cultural diversity associated with chocolate while understanding its role in traditions and celebrations worldwide.